What can you make with dry roast pork?

 If roasting vegetables then prepare potatoes, onion, and pumpkin and put in the oven for 45 mins at 180 C.

-Check the liquid level in the frying pan and top up with water as required.
+Check the liquid level in the frying pan and top up with water as required but be careful not to dilute it too much otherwise the meat will end up tasteless.
+If needed add more pre-prepared gravy.

 Put the meat onto a heated plate.